fondbot/framework/README.md

 [![Coverage](https://img.shields.io/scrutinizer/coverage/g/fondbot/fondbot.svg?style=flat-square)](https://scrutinizer-ci.com/g/fondbot/fondbot)
 [![StyleCI](https://styleci.io/repos/78780366/shield)](https://styleci.io/repos/78780366)

-**WARNING!
-THIS PACKAGE IS STILL IN DEVELOPMENT.
-API AND USAGE MAY CHANGE DRAMATICALLY UNTIL v1.0.0**

 ## About Fondbot
 FondBot is a framework for building chat bots.
 You can use it with or without framework.